leonhard-s/auraxium/README.md

         char = await client.get_by_id(ps2.Character, char_id)

         # NOTE: This value is likely different from char.data.battle_rank as
-        # the REST API tends to lag behind the event stream by a few minutes.
+        # the REST API tends to lag by a few minutes.
         new_battle_rank = int(event.payload['battle_rank'])

         print(f'{await char.name_long()} has reached BR {new_battle_rank}!')